rklymentiev/py-for-neuro/slides/chapter4_01_dataviz_2.md

 <center><img src="data_viz/heatmap_example2.jpg" width="800"></img></center>

-*Tobias, 2015*
+*Tobias et al., 2015*

-Notes: Unique temporal contributions of vmPFC to EEG signal. vmPFC cluster (A) revealed a temporally elongated activity (B) becoming active at ∼250 ms after feedback (shaded area depicts cluster-corrected significance) and uniquely processing information until ∼400 ms after feedback with a midcentral topography (C; red indicates electrodes Fz and FCz used for time plot B).
-D, Source estimation localized center of topography into vmPFC again (peak at MNI: x = −8, y = 40, z = −14).
+Notes: Unique temporal contributions of vmPFC to EEG signal. vmPFC cluster (**A**) revealed a temporally elongated activity (B) becoming active at ∼250 ms after feedback (shaded area depicts cluster-corrected significance) and uniquely processing information until ∼400 ms after feedback with a midcentral topography (**C**; red indicates electrodes Fz and FCz used for time plot **B**). **D**, Source estimation localized center of topography into vmPFC again (peak at MNI: x = −8, y = 40, z = −14).
 E, Time-frequency decomposition revealed that vmPFC mainly operates in the alpha band, from 8 to 12 Hz (thick black line; p < 0.05 using cluster permutation test).
 The colors indicate the effect of single-trial fMRI responses on the EEG power rather than pure EEG power signals.

 ---